Mandatory Continuing Education Requirement

 The Board imposes no limit on the number of contact hours earned through Home Study.

-Only ARNP’s may earn CME.
-ARNPs may use CME for up to half of the mandatory CE requirements.
+Only APRNs may earn CME.
+APRNs may use CME for up to half of the mandatory CE requirements.

 Please visit www.CEBroker.com for the application to become a CE provider.

-Licensed Practical Nurses, Registered Nurses, Clinical Nurse Specialists and Advanced Registered Nurse Practitioners are required to complete 24 hours of appropriate CE during each renewal period, including two (2) hours relating to prevention of medical errors and two (2) hours in Laws and Rules in Nursing.
+Licensed Practical Nurses, Registered Nurses, and Advanced Practice Registered Nurses are required to complete 24 hours of appropriate CE during each renewal period, including two (2) hours relating to prevention of medical errors, two (2) hours in Laws and Rules in Nursing, (2) hours in Human Trafficking, and (2) hours in Recognizing Impairment in the Workplace every other biennium (every 4 years).
 In addition to these 24 hours of general CE, every third renewal two (2) hours of domestic violence CE must be completed for a total of 26 hours.
+APRN must also complete (3) hours in Safe and Effective Prescription of Controlled Substances.
 See Sections 456.013, 456.031, and 456.033, Florida Statutes, and Rule 64B9-5, Florida Administrative Code (FAC) for more information about continuing education requirements.

 A nurse who is certified by a health care specialty program accredited by the National Commission for Certifying Agencies or the Accreditation Board for Specialty Nursing Certification is exempt from continuing education requirements.
-This exemption includes general and mandatory nursing continuing education.
+This exemption includes general and mandatory nursing continuing education with the exception of Human Trafficking and Safe and Effective Prescription of Controlled Substances.

 Employers may require completion of agency/facility specific continuing education (CE).
 If you have questions regarding specific CE for your agency/facility, please speak with your supervisor.